akerfel/glossary-pal/README.md

 # glossary-pal

 Glossary Pal is a website for creating and reviewing glossary lists.
 Try it out on [https://glossary-pal.web.app](https://glossary-pal.web.app).
-Because this site is just a prototype, we do not recommend signing up with your real email or any password you might have used elsewhere, because of security issues.
+This site is just a prototype, and therefore we do not recommend signing up with your real email or any password you might have used elsewhere, because of security issues.
 Any fake email will work.

 ## Automatic translation